 A comparison of the gender of authors across the ECD components for studies resulting from country-level searches and those from international databases for the period 2020-2022 showed a similar pattern.
 Female ECD researchers constituted only about a quarter of the total authors.
-There was a consistent male majority for all ECD components in the country-level searches except for nutrition and responsive caregiving where there was a higher proportion of female authors for country-level searches (Figure 18).
+There was a consistent male majority for all ECD components in the country-level searches except for nutrition and responsive caregiving where there was a higher proportion of female authors (Figure 18).